 In 2016 Dr Sutton began giving every patient that undergoes anesthesia an IV injection of Cerenia at the start of general anesthesia.
 Cerenia is a potent 24 hour anti-nausea medication for dogs and cats.
 Since starting this, the incidence of perioperative inappetence and nausea has plummeted.
 It's now quite rare for a pet to not eat the evening of surgery or anesthesia at TVC.
 In 2016 Dr Sutton heard that many human patients are more worried about nausea post-op than anesthesia itself.
 This hit a chord with her as each time she herself has been anesthetized she has vomited post-op.
 Every patient receives an IV injection of this anti-nausea medication at cost.

 We've added a new "habit" recently as we wish to incorporate the use of melatonin pre-operatively for our patients, particularly our senior patients.
 Oral melatonin is a good pre-op sedative with no side effects that has been shown to decrease stress and lower anesthetic requirements for pets.
 Additionally, they sleep better the night before surgery.
 Melatonin is particularly helpful for “skeptical” patients who get anxious in the clinic environment.
 Middle aged to senior and anxious pets will get melatonin pre-op (night before) and for a few nights post op.
 Older pets don’t get back to a normal sleeping pattern as well as the typical young pet.
 Old pets have a lower melatonin surge in the evening compared to young pets.
-If clients wish to give a dose or oral cerenia the night before, they can save the $20 injection fee the morning of surgery.

 Finally, Dr Sutton rarely is more than 10 steps away from a pet under anesthesia.
 Many hospitals will schedule appointments for doctors during that doctor's dental procedures.
 If Dr Sutton is doing procedures (as she does Monday through Friday each morning), you won't likely find her at the front of the building.
 She will be in the back if a pet is under anesthesia.
 Dr Correa and Dr Moore see appointments all day long, but Dr Sutton sees appointments in the afternoon or once her surgeries and dentals are completed.
 We treat anesthesia with the respect it deserves.